Félix Torres (baseball): Career

 Torres played three seasons in Major League Baseball, making his major league debut with the Los Angeles Angels in 1962.
-On April 10, 1962, Torres went 0-for-4 in his major league debut against the Chicago White Sox at Comiskey Park in Chicago, Illinois.
-In his third career game, a 5–0 loss to the Minnesota Twins at Dodger Stadium in Los Angeles, California, Torres earned his first career hit, a leadoff double off pitcher Jim Kaat.
+On April 10, 1962, Torres went 0-for-4 in his major league debut against the Chicago White Sox at Comiskey Park.
+In his third career game, a 5–0 loss to the Minnesota Twins at Dodger Stadium, Torres earned his first career hit, a leadoff double off pitcher Jim Kaat.

 In 1962, his rookie season, the career .254 hitter hit 11 home runs and batted in 74 runs, far more than the 51 he would knock in the next season.
 In 127 games, he batted .259 and scored a career-high 44 runs.
 During the 1963 season, Torres played in a career-high 138 games, but had his least-productive power-hitting season, launching only 4 home runs.
 Torres did, however, hit .261 on 121 hits, both career-high marks.
 Torres hit a career-high 12 home runs in 1964, the third highest total by an Angel that year, behind only teammates Joe Adcock (21) and Jim Fregosi (18).
 Although he reached a career high in 1964 in both home runs and slugging percentage, he set career-lows in games played, runs, hits, RBIs, and batting average before eventually settling into retirement following the season.

 Although he was mostly known for his playing time for the Angels, before his Major League Baseball career began, he participated in the 1960 Caribbean Series.
 Torres tied for the tournament lead in home runs, hitting three in the week-long competition.
 Torres shared the honors with fellow-Puerto Rican Herman Davis and Héctor López of Panama, who spent time in Major League Baseball during his career.

+Death

+Torres died on August 8, 2025, at the age of 93.